papagorgio23/AISports_Chatbot/data/nlu.md

 - Betting partner?
 - So uh.. what does a partner do?
 - I feel like I don't know what a parter does
+- what is a betting partner?

+## intent:ask_when_hired
+- when were you hired
+- How long have you been working here?
+- How long have you been working at A.I.
+Sports?
+- You been at A.I.
+Sports for long?
+- When did they hire you?